Sage's Sanctum

 Random Encounters

-In major dungeons, the GM should roll a d6 to see if a random encounter for every 30 minutes the adventurers spend in a dungeon.
-At a normal pace, this means every 3 rooms, or every time the adventurers take a siesta.
-On a 1, a random encounter occurs.
-On a 2, the characters find an omen hinting at a random encounter that is placed in a nearby room.
+In Major Dungeons, the GM should roll a d6 to see if a Random Encounter occurs for every 30 minutes the Adventurers spend in a Dungeon.
+At a Normal Dungeoneering Pace, this means every 3 rooms, or every time the Adventurers take a Siesta.
+On a 1, a Random Encounter occurs.
+On a 2, the characters find an omen hinting at a random encounter in a nearby room.

 Calamitous Dungeons

-The most dangerous dungeons in Revolver are Calamitous Dungeons.
-Calamitous Dungeons are larger in size than typical dungeons and contain a Calamity for characters that spend too long in the dungeon.
+The most dangerous Dungeons in Revolver are Calamitous Dungeons.
+Calamitous Dungeons are larger in size than typical Dungeons and contain a disastrous effect for parties that spend too long inside them.
 Calamities replace random encounters in Calamitous Dungeons.

-For example: A dungeon set in an active volcano where the characters want to get in and out before the next eruption is a Calamitous Dungeon.
-A dungeon involving stopping a ritual or saving hostages could be a Calamitous Dungeon.
+Calamitous Dungeons.
+A Dungeon set in an active volcano where the Adventurers want to get in and out before it erupts is a Calamitous Dungeon.
+A Dungeon involving stopping a ritual or saving hostages before they are killed could also be a Calamitous Dungeon.

 The Calamity Timer

-When a dungeon's Calamity is triggered, the GM starts the Calamity Timer, a countdown that begins at 20.
+When a Dungeon's Calamity is triggered, the GM starts the Calamity Timer.
+This is a countdown that begins at 20.
 When the Calamity Timer hits 0, the Calamity occurs, complicating the adventure.

-The Calamity Timer should be triggered whenever it is logical, depending on what the Calamity is.
-An erupting volcano's Calamity Timer might start as soon as the players enter the dungeon.
-A hostage situation's Calamity Timer might start only once the dungeon's occupants have become aware of the adventurer's presence.
+The Calamity Timer should trigger whenever it is logical, depending on the Calamity.
+An erupting volcano’s Calamity Timer might start as soon as the players enter the Dungeon.
+A hostage situation’s Calamity Timer might start only once the Dungeon’s occupants have become aware of the Adventurers.

-Depending on the Calamity, the GM may also tick down the Calamity Timer if the adventurers draw attention to themselves by making loud noises or destroying rooms frequently used by dungeon occupants.
+Depending on the Calamity, the GM may also tick down the Calamity Timer if the Adventurers draw attention to themselves.
+This could be by making loud noises, destroying rooms frequently used by Dungeon occupants, or by any other means relevant to the specific Dungeon.

 Each time the Calamity Timer ticks down, the GM should describe an omen of the coming Calamity.
 The omens should get gradually more severe as the timer approaches zero.